monkybrain/literature/short_stories/turning_in_the_keys/sketch.md

 ## Setting
 Last ride through town in a self-driving vehicle before 'turning in the keys', observing a not-so-distant-future blockchain world while reminiscing his past.

+## Backstory
+One of the first globally renowned contract coders (Solidity), later DAO activist.
+This made him a target for guardians of the old, centralized order.
+Now getting off the blockchain for a multitude of reasons...